omegat-org/omegat/scripts/application_shutdown/readme.txt

-Scripts in this folder will be launched before OmegaT shuts down.
+Scripts in this folder launch before OmegaT shuts down.